Valentines Day Sachet Crafting Project

 - Bring the edges of the opening together, and pin closed with the straight pins.

-- Using the same thread used to sew the pillow seams, use an overcast stitch to close the sachet.
+- Using the same thread used to sew the pillow seams, use an overcast or ladder stitch to close the sachet.
 Trim the loose thread.

 - Squish the pillow to even it out.
 The squishing is sooooo satisfying and it smells really good.